Visual Compositional Tuning: Experiments

-\PAR{Impact of Instruction Tuning Data Ratio.} We show that the domain adaptation problem of fitting model's response to the format required by the test dataset can be resolved with a data mixture.
-We fix the 16K compositional tuning data and scale the amount of VIT subset from 0\% (pure compositional tuning) to 7\% of \original~\cite{llava15}.
-Fig.~\ref{fig:vit_ratio} shows that a small addition of VIT subset improves the performance of the model on MMVet~\cite{mmvet} (short answer), SeedBench2Plus ~\cite{seedbench} (multiple choice) and LLaVA-in-the-Wild ~\cite{llava15} (long answer).
-We find that the prompt engineered VIT subset is training the instruction following capability of the model on various question types even at just 1\%.
-Interestingly, further scaling gives diminishing returns, and starts to lose absolute gains at 7\%.
-These results suggest that instruction following capability is potentially orthogonal to the capabilities of the base model and the atomic visual capabilities, and can be acquired with minimal instruction tuning data.
+\PAR{Impact of Instruction Tuning Data Ratio.} We show that the domain adaptation problem of fitting the model's response to the format required by the test dataset can be resolved with a data mixture.
+We fix the 16K compositional tuning data and scale the amount of the VIT subset from 0\% (pure visual compositional tuning) to 7\% of \original~\cite{llava15}.
+Fig.~\ref{fig:vit_ratio} shows that a small addition of the VIT subset improves the performance of the model on MM-Vet~\cite{mmvet} (short answer), SeedBench2Plus~\cite{seedbench} (multiple choice), and LLaVA-in-the-Wild~\cite{llava15} (long answer).
+We find that the prompt-engineered VIT subset trains the instruction-following capability of the model on various question types even at just 1\%.
+Interestingly, further scaling gives diminishing returns and starts to lose absolute gains at 7\%.
+These results suggest that instruction-following capability is potentially orthogonal to the capabilities of the base model and the atomic visual capabilities, and can be acquired with minimal instruction tuning data.